 Away from his instrument, Jon has filled many roles in the music industry while at, and since leaving, university.
 He has worked in everything, from stage management and live sound, to promotions and education.
 In 2015, Jon spent several months as a resident Tutor at MusicLand Music School in Shropshire, before consulting as client liaison for Cheshire-based music development company Stage:Life LTD.

 In 2016, Jon began contributing articles and online content for Last Minute Musicians, an entertainment directory service with over 3300 members and a combined Facebook audience of over 70,000 and counting.
-On their behalf, he has contributed to many other publications and websites, including The Unsigned Guide, Ditto Music, The Music Entrepreneur HQ, Digital Music News, The Wedding Community and many more.
+On their behalf, he has contributed to many other publications and websites, including The Unsigned Guide, Ditto Music, The Music Entrepreneur HQ, Digital Music News, and many more.

 For availability, questions or comments, please contact JonFellowesMusic@gmail.com